qhle2001/Video_Generator/README.md

 ## Note

 - You must paste your own API key of openai into API_KEY.txt file before you run above steps.
-- After you create a Video or create a subtitles for your own video, you should type: **python removefile.py** to remove all file in audio, images, and videos folder to ensure that your next video generation will be problem-free.
+- After you create a Video or create a Subtitles for your own video, you should type: **python removefile.py** to remove all file in audio, images, and videos folder to ensure that your next video generation will be problem-free.
 - All generation files are saved in **results** folder.